eecs280staff/tutorials/docs/setup_vscode_wsl.md

 ```

 ## Compile and Run
 VS Code does not use an internal build system for C++.
 That means you'll be compiling your code from the terminal.
 In EECS 280 projects, you compile with the `make` utility and a `Makefile` provided with each project.
-You can open the Makefile in VS Code to take a look.

 Identify your desired compilation target, for example, `main.exe`.
+In this example, we'll compile `main.cpp` using `Makefile` from the [Sample Files](#sample-files) section.

 Compile with: